BUILD A TOWER OF MEMORIES WITH YOUR KIDS

 Native Sons & Daughters is a parent volunteer run group that organizes fun adventures throughout the year.
 We take the worry and planning out, so parents can focus on having fun and bonding with their kids.

-Crooked River Native Sons & Daughters is a local program with over 90 families serving Olmsted Falls, Berea, Strongsville, Columbia Station, Middleburg Heights, Brunswick and Medina.
+The local chapters of Crooked River and Two Feathers serve over 90 families in Olmsted Falls, Berea, Strongsville, Columbia Station, Middleburg Heights, Brunswick, Avon and Medina.

 History of Native Sons and Daughters